Breach of confidentiality at work – What happens if an employee breaches GDPR?

 Guides & articles Breach of confidentiality at work – What happens if an employee breaches GDPR?

 Your employees can have access to a lot of sensitive information about your business, like financial data and client details to name a few examples.
-If you have suffered a breach of confidentiality at work we can help put you in contact with expert solicitors that will investigate your claim.
+If you have suffered a breach of confidentiality at work we can help put you in contact with expert solicitors that will investigate your data breach compensation claim.

 Confidentiality breaches at work can be prevented by incorporating confidentiality clauses and restrictive covenants in your employment contracts.
 These should clearly set out to your employees what information they cannot disclose.
 Also, confidentiality clauses help to provide an explanation of what your expectations are and the consequences for any employee that misuses workplace data.
 Putting these boundaries in place will not only create trust between you and your employees and a better working relationship but it will protect your business too.